ChrisKeefe/ChrisKeefe.github.io/_posts/2022-05-19-norway-packing-list.md

 ## Food

-We'll shop on here, but we made a few provisions in advance.
+We'll shop in Norway, but we made a few provisions in advance.
 - 2 lbs trail mix
 - 2 lbs homemade kind/granola bars
 - a pint bag of machaca and chipotle jerkies for the plane